syscoin/blockbook/docs/api.md

 }
 ```

 Response for Ethereum-type coins.
 There is always only one *vin*, only one *vout*, possibly an array of *tokenTransfers* and *ethereumSpecific* part.
+Note that *tokenTransfers* will also exist for any coins exposing a token interface including Ethereum and Syscoin.
 Missing is *hex* field:

 ```javascript
 {